 Like most other lawn diseases, dollar spot causes brown spots to appear in your lawn.
 Often the size of silver dollars on golf courses, the brown patches caused by dollar spot easily reach 2 to 6 inches across in home lawns, and multiple spots may merge into each other.
 To distinguish dollar spot from other diseases, examine individual grass blades and look for hourglass-shaped lesions.

 Appearing from March through November in Kentucky bluegrass, rye, zoysia, centipede and Bermuda grasses, dollar spot can thrive in both overly dry and saturated lawns.
 Make sure you water your lawn deeply rather than frequently and always when the grass will have plenty of time to dry before nightfall.

-Apply a water-soluble nitrogen fertilizer like ammonium sulfate as soon as you notice symptoms of dollar spot and then get on a regular lawn fertilization schedule.
+Apply a water-soluble nitrogen fertilizer like ammonium sulfate as soon as you notice symptoms of dollar spot and then get on a regular lawn fertilization schedule, based on soil-test recommendations.
 Most homeowners can solve dollar spot issues without fungicide, but you can treat with Mancozeb or propiconazole if your problem is severe.
 Bag your grass clippings until you resolve your dollar spot issue.

 - University of Maryland Extension: Dollar Spot - Lawns